Ranj247/ms-3-coffee-lovers/README.md

 - **Login/Logout:**
     - The Login/Logout functionality adds authentication for registered users, allowing them to access, edit, and delete their own recipes.
 Allows users to logout by clearing the "session" cookie.
 - **Profile:**
-    - The Profile provides functionality for registered & logged in users to see their own recipes (if any recipe created), add more recipes, edit or delete their existing recipes.
+    - The Profile functionality provides registered & logged in users to see their own recipes (if any recipe created), add more recipes, edit or delete their existing recipes.
 - **Add Recipe:**
-    - The Add Recipe provides functionality for registered users to add their own recipes via a form.
+    - The Add Recipe functionality provides registered users to add their own recipes via a form.
 - **Edit Recipe:**
-    - The Edit Recipe provides functionality for registered users to edit recipes that they've added.
+    - The Edit Recipe functionality provides registered users to edit recipes that they've added.
 Extra checks are in place here to ensure the current user matches the username of the user who created the recipe.
 - **Delete Recipe:**
-    - The Delete Recipe provides functionality for registered users to delete recipes that they've added.
-Extra authentication steps are also in place in this feature to ensure that the current username matches that of the recipe's creator.
+    - The Delete Recipe functionality provides registered users to delete recipes that they've added.
+Extra authentication steps are also in place in this feature to ensure that the current username matches that of the recipe's creator and a pop message appears for reconfirmation.
 - **Manage Brew Methods:**
     - The Manage Brew Methods functionality provides the Admin of the site to view all of the coffee brew methods.
 - **Add Brew Method:**
-    - The Add Brew Method functionality provides a form where the site admin can add new coffee brew method.
+    - The Add Brew Method functionality provides a input field where the site admin can add new coffee brew method.
+- **Edit Brew Method:**
+    - The Edit Brew Method functionality provides a input field where the site admin can edit a coffee brew method.
 - **Delete Brew Method:**
-    - The Delete Brew Method functionality provides functionality for the site admin to remove brew methods from the site.
+    - The Delete Brew Method functionality provides the site admin to remove brew methods from the site.
+Extra authentication steps are also in place in this feature where a pop message appears for reconfirmation.

 #### Features Left to Implement when skills develop
+- To display a collection of coffee brewing equipments for each coffee brewing methods and to include links for users intrested in purchasing them which would generate commission revenues.
+- To include options for the users to vote on the best recipes per their experience.
+- To include option for the users to upload images of the brewing recipes.

 ### Structure
 #### Flowchart